Expansion of Gigabit connections has a billion-euros effect for German economy

 In Southern Europe enthusiasm abounds for new digital companies, yet the Start-Up Boom and digital career affinity are passing Germany by.
 The skepticism has three main reasons.

-Innovations out of Africa – the continent is changing
+Innovations from Africa – the continent is changing

 For several decades Africa was regarded as a continent dependent on western aid.
-However, within the last years a different picture has started to emerge.
+However, within the last years and more innovations from Africa the picture is changing.

 Informal Learning via mobile phone and tablet